 Learn more in our Sentricon® FAQ’s.

 For severe infestations, we use trenching with products like Premise® or Termidor®.
+Learn more about how to get rid of termites using professional methods.
 We may drill slabs and infested areas for targeted liquid treatment.

 Sometimes we combine methods—baits and liquids—to tackle tough colonies that miss bait stations.